SNOW EMERGENCY IN EFFECT

-The Greenwich Township will convene a public hearing on Monday, January 28, 2019, at 7:00 pm at the Greenwich Township Municipal Building to consider the Application of Richard E. Pierson Construction Company, Inc. for the property at 171 Gensinger Road, Kutztown PA requesting variances from Ordinance sections 905.A, 407.1, and 501.3 in order to convert the existing residental horse farm for a construction business.
+The Greenwich Township will Continue the public hearing on Wednesday, February 27, 2019, at 7:00 pm at the Greenwich Township Municipal Building to consider the Application of Richard E. Pierson Construction Company, Inc. for the property at 171 Gensinger Road, Kutztown PA requesting variances from Ordinance sections 905.A, 407.1, and 501.3 in order to convert the existing residental horse farm for a construction business.

 The Scheduled reopening of the new bridge carrying Dunkels Church Road over Sacony Creek at the Greenwich-Richmond township line in Berks County has been delayed until mid-to-late February 2019.
 The bridge was previously scheduled to be completed in late December 2018.
 Motorist will continue to be detoured.
 In the event of unfavorable weather or unforeseen activities, this shcedule may still change.